NICMx/Jool/doc/usr/mod-install.md

 >
 > Sorry; if your kernel _was_ compiled to require module signing, you probably know what you're doing, so I'll skip the instructions to make that work.

-You'll later activate the module using the `modprobe` command.
-Thing is, the fact that the module resides in your pool doesn't mean it has already been indexed.
-Use `depmod` to make `modprobe` aware of the new module:
+You'll later activate the modules using the `modprobe` command.
+Thing is, the fact that they reside in your pool doesn't mean they have already been indexed.
+Use `depmod` to make `modprobe` aware of the new modules:

 {% highlight bash %}
 user@node:~# /sbin/depmod
 {% endhighlight %}

 Done; Jool can now be started.
-In order to run it, head to [Basic Runs](mod-runs.html).
+The logical follow-up is the [Basic Stateless Tutorial](mod-run-vanilla.html).